-The common perception is that robotics represents a threat to jobs.
-But that’s not always the case.
-In fact, it may be more likely that robotics technologies in the supply chain are sparking a new field and new opportunities as the need for robotics maintenance and expertise grows.
+The common perception is that robotics and automated processes will replace jobs, but that’s not always the case.
+In fact, it seems more likely that robotics technologies in the supply chain will create new opportunities; for example, as new technologies are implemented, the need for robotics maintenance and expertise will grow.

 3) Advanced inventory management systems

-However, as the supply chain has grown more and more complex, technologies that accurately monitor, optimize and replenish inventory have become essential.
-The inventory systems of today are highly sophisticated.
-They bring simplicity to inventory optimization and tracking, help manage procurement, receiving and returns, assist with demand forecasting and planning, call attention to spoilage and obsolescence and provide insightful analytics at every step.
+However, as the supply chain has grown more and more complex, technologies that accurately monitor, optimize, and replenish inventory have become essential.
+The inventory management systems of today are highly sophisticated.
+They bring simplicity to inventory optimization and tracking, help manage procurement, receiving and returns, assist with demand forecasting and planning, call attention to spoilage and obsolescence, and provide insightful analytics at every step.
 And they provide centralized intelligence and control for organizations with multiple distribution centers.

 Two major issues in supply chains today are their complexity and the lack of transparency within them.
 Blockchain—a distributed, digital ledger primarily used for cryptocurrency—has the potential to change all that.
 With blockchain, every transaction is recorded on a block, and each block links to each other.
 Within the supply chain, this would provide end-to-end transparency from manufacturing all the way to delivery.

 Businesses are already finding innovative ways to use the technology along their supply chains.
 In the food industry, Walmart, Unilever, and Nestle are using blockchain to track the source of the products and their sell-by-dates.
 And De Beers diamond company is tracking stones all the way from their mining source to the end-customer to assure their consumers they’re getting a genuine and conflict-free product.

 Blockchain is still relatively new, so the logistics applications will only continue to develop.